SnoringCatGames/surfacer/README.md

         -   But the procedural path-finding doesn't know about complex platformer mechanics like special in-air friction or coyote time.
     -   The Surfacer framework isn't yet decoupled from the Squirrel Away demo app logic.

-## Future work

-For a list of planned future work items / TODOs, see [Main.gd](./Main.gd).

-Some high-level planned future features include:
--   Add an option for saving/loading the platform graph instead of parsing it each time.
--   Bypass the Godot collision system at runtime, and use only the pre-calculated expected edge trajectories from the platform graph.
--   More intelligent squirral avoidance.
--   Better game-play goal, with an event that happens when you catch the squirrel.
--   Decouple the Surface framework logic from the Squirrel Away demo logic.
--   Add Surfacer to the Godot Asset Library.
--   Use an R-Tree for faster surface lookup.
--   Support for fall-through floors and walls in the platform graph.
--   Support for double jumps in the platform graph.
--   Support for dashes in the platform graph.
--   Support for surfaces that face each other and are too close for player to fit between.
--   Support for surfaces of one point.
--   Support an alternate, template-based edge calculation pattern, which should be able to offer faster build times and still have quick run times.
--   Add networking.
--   Procedural level generation.

 ## Tests

 _> **NOTE:** Sadly, the tests are not set up to automatically run on presubmit, so some of the tests are severely out-of-date and broken._